bvezilic/Neural-style-transfer/README.md

 # Neural-style-transfer
-PyTorch implementation of Neural Style Transfer.
+PyTorch's implementation of Neural Style Transfer.
 Learning repository with experiments and figuring stuff out.